 Any person who is at least 18 years of age or a high school graduate or its equivalent may be accepted by the College.
 High school students and home-schooled applicants 16 years of age or older may be admitted into credit and continuing education courses in accordance with the concurrent enrollment policies adopted by the State of North Carolina.
-Students under the age of 16 years may be admitted to an Early College High School program, Learn and Earn program or Huskins Bill program.
+Students under the age of 16 years may be admitted to an Early College High School program or College and Career Promise (CCP) Program.

 Admission to degree, diploma and select certificate programs require a high school diploma or the equivalent.
 Admission to the College does not imply immediate admission to the curriculum desired by the applicant, and admission to certain programs may have additional academic entrance requirements.
-(Policy 4.9)
+The complete policy is available at Admissions Policy.
+(Policy 4.09)